KSanthanesh/Pop-the-Rose/README.md

    This project is designed to test the brain memory.
 This game is useful for kids and adults to test their memory power.<br>
    I have used colourful Rose Pictures to create the pleasant feeling while playing this memory game.<br>
    The Webpage is categorised into two main sections, such as Home and Game.<br>
-   Congratulation Message will pop up end of each game with stating time taken vs total number of flipped cards lifted.
-This function encourage the players to grade their memory power each time they play this memory game.
+   Timer and Congratulation Message will pop up end of each game with total number of flipped cards lifted.
+These functions are encourage the players to grade their memory power each time they play this memory game.

    ### Home
    The Home page covers the following section: